10 Top Tips For Pets & Fireworks

 You are wanting to create a place of safety which is a little sound and sight insulated.

 Consider herbal remedies like rescue remedy, valerian & skullcap, chamomile, or a few drops of lavender oil (dogs only) on bedding even before bonfire night.

+If you pet gets scared, they could hide or run off.
 Make sure your dog/cat is wearing an identification tag and it has the right contact details such as your mobile number, postcode, house number and whether or not the animal is microchipped.

 Walk your dog in daylight and avoid going out when it’s dark – give plenty of exercise so they are naturally tired.

 Consider keeping your cat in during the day in case of early fireworks and restricting your cat on evenings and at night.

 Get your dog accustomed to a tight t-shirt, Thundershirt or touch wrap.

 This can help some dogs with their anxiety because it’s snugness- it’s having the feeling of being swaddled which can help calm them down.

 Put soothing music on, perhaps even a tad louder than normal.